How Manual Underwriting Works, What to Expect

 What factors might derail your application?

 Low debt-to-income ratios: It’s wise to keep your spending low relative to your income, but in some cases, a higher debt to income ratio makes sense.
 With manual underwriting, you might get approved with a higher-than-usual ratio.
 In many cases, that means you have more options available in expensive housing markets.
-Just beware of stretching too much and buying an expensive property that’ll leave you “house poor.”
+Just beware of stretching too much and buying a costly property that’ll leave you “house poor.”